![]() |

-(Cover Artist: Dan Funderburgh)
+| (Cover Artist: Dan Funderburgh) |

-In almost every single respect this is usually a good thing, since it inevitably means that I have a ton to think about when it comes to discussing that novel.
-However it also means that trying to produce a review of such a work feels very nearly impossible, since discussing what I honestly feel is the most important aspect of that story risks destroying the effect it will likely have for future readers.
-I can't discuss the book without talking about its ending, but I also can't discuss the ending without spoiling the entire point of the book.
+While this is almost always a good thing (since it means that I have a ton to think about when it comes to discussing that novel), it also makes writing a review of that book difficult.
+My ultimate opinion of the novel revolves, in the end, around events that only become apparent at the book's conclusion, and so I can't really discuss that dimension of the story without destroying the story's effect for future readers.
+Basically, I can't talk about the book without talking about its ending, but I can't talk about the ending without spoiling what I feel is the entire point of the book.

 Plot Summary of Death of the Author

-Death of the Author is told primarily via two interwoven narratives.
-In one of these stories, a disabled Nigerian-American woman in her late 30s named Zelu struggles to gain independence and self-sufficiency in the face of the subtly passive-aggressive acts of charity levied upon her by her parents and siblings.
+The first of the two stories of Death of the Author is the one that initially seems to be the primary narrative around which the book revolves.
+In this story, a disabled Nigerian-American woman in her late 30s named Zelu struggles to gain independence and self-sufficiency in the face of the subtly passive-aggressive acts of charity levied upon her by her parents and siblings.
+Having become paralyzed after falling from a tree in her early childhood, Zelu is as Death of the Author opens working as an underpaid creative writing teacher at a local community college in Chicago.

-Having been paralyzed after falling from a tree in her early childhood, Zelu is as the book opens working as an underpaid creative writing teacher at a local community college in Chicago.
-In this context, Zelu experiences two catastrophic career setbacks at almost the exact same moment.
-First, she receives a call from the Dean's office of the college in which she works.
-Having recently been placed under investigation after she verbally attacked the work of a white student whom she regarded as overly entitled and pretentious, Zelu is told that she has been summarily fired from the teaching position which had previously granted her a small semblance of financial freedom.
+It's in this context that Zelu experiences two catastrophic career setbacks at almost the exact same moment.
+First, while attending the wedding of a sibling, she receives a call from the Dean's office of the college in which she works.
+Having recently been placed under investigation after she verbally attacked the work of a white student whom she regarded as overly entitled and pretentious, Zelu is told during this call that she has been summarily fired from the teaching position which had previously granted her a small semblance of financial freedom.

+Faced with a complete loss of all her hopes for her future at precisely the moment at which her younger siblings are effectively celebrating the start of their lives as adults, Zelu responds to her feelings of anger, despair, and rejection by retreating to her hotel room, and while there begins work on a science fiction story titled "Rusted Robots."
 Upon completing this novel in only a matter of months, Zelu hesitantly submits a draft of her new work to the same literary agent who had previously been unable to market her earlier novel.
 Unexpectedly, this new novel results in Zelu being inundated with a torrent of bewilderingly lucrative publishing deals.
-Practically within the space of a single week, Zelu finds herself faced with the daunting task of managing a newfound fame and commercial success.
-In time, Rusted Robots garners a devoted fan base desperate for a potential sequel, as well as a major Hollywood studio eager to produce a film adaptation of Zelu's work.
+Practically overnight, Zelu finds herself faced with the daunting task of managing a newfound fame and commercial success, with Rusted Robots ultimately garnering not only a devoted fan base desperate for a potential sequel, but also a major Hollywood studio eager to produce a film adaptation of her work.

 Most important of all however is the fact that, as Zelu's fame grows, she finds herself drawn to the attention of a controversial tech billionaire named Hugo Wagner.
 Hugo has been working to design a collection of advanced mechanical prosthetic limbs which could potentially allow Zelu to regain some semblance of the physical mobility she has lacked since childhood.
 These devices are so prohibitively expensive that Hugo has been unable to obtain any formal authorization to sell this technology commercially.
-His hope is that working with Zelu will generate positive coverage for his emerging company, with Zelu being granted access to this untested assistive technology on the condition that she work as a kind of unofficial spokesperson advertising his business.
+His hope is that working with Zelu will generate positive coverage for his emerging company, with Zelu being granted access to this untested medical technology on the condition that she work as a kind of unofficial spokesperson advertising Hugo's business.

 Plot Summary of Rusted Robots

 The second story existing within Death of the Author is, ostensibly, the novel which Zelu has written.
-Told in chapters which alternate with the story of Zelu's growing fame, this new story is set many years after an unnamed disaster has resulted in the functional extinction of the human race.
-Within this world, the many automated intelligences created by humanity continue to roam the Earth--carrying out the preprogrammed tasks prescribed upon them by their creators even after these creators have vanished.
+Told in chapters which alternate with the story of Zelu's growing fame, this new narrative is set many years after an unnamed disaster has resulted in the functional extinction of the human race.
+Within this world, the many automated beings created by humanity continue to roam the Earth--carrying out the preprogrammed tasks prescribed upon them by their creators even after these creators have died.

 Following a single human-like robot (or "Hume") called Ankara, Rusted Robots begins as its protagonist is wandering the desolate but also ecologically vibrant world which humanity has left.
 Compelled by her programming to act as a kind of traveling scholar and historian, Ankara's life now consists of the endless (and perhaps in some sense fruitless) task of exploring the ruins of human civilization in search of artifacts of art and culture.
 As Ankara reveals to the reader very early on, as a Hume, she is forever incapable of producing a work of true creativity and artistic value, and therefore can only stand in awe of the creative works produced by the long-dead human artists whom she was programmed to study.

 It's in this context that Ankara encounters a mysterious spider-like robot called Udide.
-After summoning Ankara to a cave in which they reside, Udide informs her of an impending catastrophe that threatens the continued existence of the Earth itself.
+After summoning Ankara to the cave in which they reside, Udide informs her of an impending catastrophe that threatens the continued existence of the Earth itself.
 Recently, a fleet of artificially intelligent space probes launched by humanity many centuries prior uncovered a method of traveling into the very center of the sun.
-While there, these entities (whom Udide subsequently calls "Trippers") witnessed a form of natural beauty transcending all capacity for communication.
+While there, these probes (whom Udide subsequently calls "Trippers") witnessed a form of natural beauty transcending all capacity for communication.
 Unfortunately this experience so twisted the minds of these artificial beings that they have begun working to bring the beauty of the sun's internal light to the Earth's surface--an act which will surely destroy the entire planet.
-Unless the many terrestrial factions of automated life that still reside on the Earth can band together and form a unified resistance against this threat, the Trippers will reach the Earth in a little over one year, with every living creature subsequently doomed to be obliterated in a fiery death.
+Unless the many terrestrial factions of automated life can band together and form a unified resistance against this threat, the Trippers will reach the Earth in a little over one year, with every living creature subsequently doomed to be obliterated in a fiery death.

 Entrusted with what she later refers to only as "Udide's Terrible Information," Ankara immediately sets out to spread word of the Trippers' impending attack.
 Yet in the process she becomes embroiled in a fraught battle being carried out between Humes like herself, and a faction of digital intelligences residing within humanity's decaying computer networks who call themselves "NoBodies."
+While Humes like Ankara are programmed to seek out works of art and narrative so that they can spend an eternity working as the automated scholars and historians for which they were originally designed, the NoBodies believe that it is only by erasing all evidence of human culture from existence that automated life can truly abandon its programming and fulfill its destiny.

+Due to this innate philosophical disagreement, the NoBodies have begun working to violently eradicate the Humes from existence, with the Humes in turn soon setting themselves towards the parallel goal of destroying the NoBodies in a similar manner.
 All the while, as this war intensifies, the impending catastrophe embodied by the approaching Trippers grows ever closer, with Ankara watching in horror as both sides in the Hume-NoBody conflict fall prey to personal bigotries and grudges in a manner that proves, ironically, depressingly human.

 Main Review

-When I wrote at the start of this review that both halves of Death of the Author appear to function in subtly contradictory ways, it's because Zelu's and Ankara's stories, despite existing in parallel to one another, also feature characters who are arguably striving to accomplish opposite goals.
-Zelu's story details the struggles of an artist as she navigates the pitfalls of her unexpected fame, while also seeking to retain control over the art that has made her famous.
-Ankara's story meanwhile tells the inverted narrative of an artificially intelligent being who is convinced that there is a meaning in her existence that exists independent of the intentions of her creators.
+When I wrote at the start of this review that both halves of Death of the Author appear to function in subtly contradictory ways, it's because Zelu's and Ankara's stories, despite being told in parallel to one another, also feature characters who are arguably striving to accomplish opposite goals.

 One of the earliest examples of the contrasting nature of these two stories appears in the scenes which open the book itself.
 As Zelu is introduced, she appears in the aforementioned wedding of one of her siblings, with it being in this moment that she experiences the two catastrophic personal and professional setbacks that serve as her story's inciting incident.
 Not only does Zelu learn here that the literary novel she has been working on for over ten years will never be published, but also in the same moment that she has lost the one low-paid teaching job that provided her some semblance of financial stability.

 It's in this context that Zelu retreats to her hotel room, and begins work on a piece of fiction which is by her own admission unlike anything she has ever before created.
-While Zelu indicates to the reader that her earlier work sought to draw upon the literary theories and structures which her job as a creative writing teacher required she study, its as she loses all hope of a future writing career that she instead chooses to abandon these rigid structures and theories.
+While Zelu indicates to the reader that her earlier work sought to draw upon the literary theories and structures which her job as a creative writing teacher required she study, its as she loses all hope of a future career as both an author and a teacher that she instead chooses to abandon these rigid structures and theories.
+Critically here is the way in which Zelu's sudden feelings of despair are shown by Okorafor to fuel a desire for escape, with it being this desire, more than anything else, which is highlighted as giving Zelu's art a reality all its own.

 Her face was crusty and itchy with dried tears, her mouth cottony from the weed she'd smoked and sour with the aftertaste of rejection, her mind cracked so wide open that all her demons had flown in.
 Zelu began writing.